-Acrylic paint (the kids chose white, pink, red, and orange)
+- Acrylic paint (the kids chose white, pink, red, and orange)

-Magnetic strip “tape”
+- Magnetic strip “tape”

-Precision-tipped Q-Tips (or small paintbrushes)
+- Precision-tipped Q-Tips (or small paintbrushes)

 Have the kiddo choose which color Model Magic to use.
 Break off a small piece and roll it into a ball.
 Have child help press it into a thick circle.

 Use the child’s pointer finger to create a “heart” in the Model Magic.
 I did this by helping the kiddos press their finger into the circle at an angle one way, then again at an angle in the opposite direction.
 One of my children pointed out, “it kind of looks like a V!”

 Let the Model Magic dry overnight.
 The next day, have the child paint the fingerprint heart.
-We used cotton swabs with pointed tips to do this.
+We used cotton swabs with pointed tips and acrylic paint to do this.

-Then bring out the cookie cutters and let him/her cut shapes out of the dough.
+Then bring out the cookie cutters and let them cut shapes out of the dough.
 Since we were making Valentine’s Day presents, we used hearts.

 Help the child make a fingerprint in the center, using the directions above.
 Just make sure not to press all the way through the shape!